A-Complete-Guide-to Recruitment-Process-Outsourcing (RPO)

 Project Based RPO

-• Best for: Companies starting new projects, entering new markets, or needing to fill a defined number of roles in a set timeframe.
+• Best For: Companies starting new projects, entering new markets, or needing to fill a defined number of roles in a set timeframe.

 • Benefits: Project-Based RPO gives companies expert hiring support for a specific project or initiative, handling everything from finding candidates to onboarding during that period.
 You pay only for the time you need, get results fast, and avoid long-term commitments or extra HR overhead.